-8.15 Employees must ask their headteacher/chair of governors for advice if there is any doubt as to whether or not information should be disclosed.
-Advice can also be sought from Schools HR and the trade union.
+8.16.
+Employees must ask their Headteacher/Chair of Governors for advice if there is any doubt as to whether or not information should be disclosed.
+Advice can also be sought from Schools HR and the revelant Trade Union.

-9.0 Selection and recruitment (including equal opportunities) and other employment matters
+9. Safer recruitment (including equal opportunities) and other employment matters

-- 9.1 Employees involved in the recruitment and appointment of employees, must ensure that appointments are made on the basis of merit.
-In order to avoid any accusation of bias, employees must not be involved in any selection process involving a prospective employee, to whom they are related or with whom they have a close personal relationship outside work. - 9.2 All school appointments must be made on merit and in accordance with the schools' Safer Recruitment' Guidance.
+- 9.1.
+Safer recruitment is not just about carrying out the right DBS checks.
+Similarly safeguarding should not be limited to recruitment procedures.
+Good safeguarding requires a continuing commitment from governing bodies, leaders, and all staff to ensure the safety and welfare of children is embedded in all of the organisation's processes and procedures, and consequentially enshrined in its ethos. - 9.2.
+Governing bodies and leaders should ensure that those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training with the expectation that at least one of the persons who conducts an interview has completed safer recruitment training within the last 3 years. - 9.3.
+Employees involved in the recruitment and appointment of employees, must ensure that appointments are made on the basis of merit.
+In order to avoid any accusation of bias, employees must not be involved in any selection process involving a prospective employee, to whom they are related or with whom they have a close personal relationship outside work. - 9.4.
+All school appointments must be made on merit and in accordance with the Schools' Safer Recruitment Guidance.